Sensory-Based Feeding: Part 2—How to Overcome Visual, Auditory, Olfactory, and Gustatory Factors Impacting Feeding

 Eating can be a challenging task for children with sensory processing difficulties and tweezing out the areas of need can be just as challenging for therapists and parents!
 This 2-hour webinar allows you to pinpoint how visual, auditory, olfactory, and gustatory factors can impact feeding.
-Tips and tricks on implementing practical strategies to address each of these areas are included, so children on your caseload start improving right away.
-This class includes case studies and a Q&A period.
+Tips and tricks on implementing practical strategies to address each of these areas are included, so toddlers through elementary school aged children on your caseload can start improving right away.
+This course includes case studies and a Q&A period.

 - Select appropriate nonfood- and food-based visual activities to help children with visual sensitivities eat a wider variety of food shapes and colors.

 - Choose specific cups that help ease transition from bottle to cup.